dimitrismistriotis/djforge/Setup.md

 -   Use your browser to navigate to: <http://localhost:5050>.
 -   Default login email from `docker-compose.yml` is **pgadmin@djforge.net** and default password is **pgadmin_password**.
--   Development server's details are prepopulated, pgAdmin does not allow to prepopulate the password of the database which is: **dj_forge_password**
+-   Development server's details are prepopulated, pgAdmin does not allow prepopulating the password of the database which is: **dj_forge_password**

 ### React.email

 Homepage: [React.email](https://react.email/)

 Used to create nice emails in HTML and text format.
-What is provided is the self contained application produced from installation instructions here: <https://react.email/docs/getting-started/automatic-setup> plus wrappers in the makefile for ease of use.
+What is provided is the self-contained application produced from installation instructions here: <https://react.email/docs/getting-started/automatic-setup> plus wrappers in the makefile for ease of use.
 Additionally, the generated templates for this application's emails are also provided.

 You can either edit the template since it is in uncompressed HTML plus text and ignore this helper, or use it to create completely custom emails.
 After some experimentation we discovered that it is best to have final emails not generated hene place them into their own folder.

-Install packages and update react.email periodically with:
+Install packages and update React.email periodically with:

 ```shell
 make update_react_email